Makyam language

 Makyam Naga (Lasam, Macham Naga, Makyan, Pongnyun, Paung Nyuan) is a Sino-Tibetan language spoken in Myanmar.
 The Western Makyam Naga dialects share 99% lexical similarity.

 It is closely related to other Konyak languages.
-Makyam is 31%–35% lexically similar with Ponyo-Gongwang Naga, 29%–36% with Leinong Naga, and 27%–28% with Lao variety of Konyak Naga.
+Makyam is 31%–35% lexically similar to Ponyo-Gongwang Naga, 29%–36% with Leinong Naga, and 27%–28% with Lao variety of Konyak Naga.

 Classification

 Makyam belongs to the Khiamniungic subgroup within the Konyak–Chang group of languages (Naw Sawu 2016:6).
 It is closely related to Leinong than to Khiamniungan.